stastnypremysl/lsql/docs/special-chars-keywords.md

 ## Square brackets (`[`, `]`)
 Square brackets serves for batch expressions.
 It may be evaluated during semantic analysis to MANY [0..inf) variables.

-## Curly brackets (`{`, `}`)
-Curly brackets serves for the preprocessor expressions.
-For more details see preprocessor chapter.

 ## Backslash (`\`)
 Backslash serves as mark, that special character should be handled as ordinary character.

+# Special characters - preprocessor only
+## Minus (`-`)
+Minus is used inside preprocessor macro to specify ranges.
+In other layers of the language it is considered as ordinary char.

+## Curly brackets (`{`, `}`)
+Curly brackets serves for the unnamed preprocessor expressions.

 ## Dolar (`$`)
-Dolar sign is used by preprocessor to inject macro,
+Dolar sign is used by preprocessor to inject macro.

 # Keywords